South Florida–UCF football rivalry

-The South Florida–UCF football rivalry, better known as the War on I-4 is an American college football rivalry between the South Florida Bulls football team of the University of South Florida and UCF Knights football team of the University of Central Florida, both of which are members of the American Athletic Conference.
+The South Florida–UCF football rivalry, better known as the War on I-4, is an American college football rivalry between the South Florida Bulls football team of the University of South Florida and UCF Knights football team of the University of Central Florida.
 As of the 2022 meeting, the Knights hold a 8–6 lead in the series.

 History

 Early plans

 Discussions about scheduling a game between the Knights and Bulls began shortly after South Florida fielded its first NCAA Division I-AA team in 1997.
 Supporters suggested such a rivalry could help generate interest and revenue for both burgeoning teams.
 The prospect became more serious when the Bulls entered Division I-A in 2001 and was very popular among fans, but as it would be a non-conference series, difficulties arose.
 UCF had overbooked its future schedules and would have to break commitments.
 Meanwhile, South Florida officials worried that their young program stood to take in less revenue from a home-and-away series against UCF than it would with an additional home game on the schedule.
 Serious planning for a series did not commence until 2003.